demisto/content/Packs/EWS/Integrations/SecurityAndCompliance/SecurityAndCompliance_description.md

 # O365 - Security And Compliance - Content Search
+Deprecated.
+Use O365 - Security And Compliance - Content Search v2 instead.

 This integration enables you to manage the features that are available in the Security & Compliance Center from XSOAR.